-- (B) Recall and Consumer Notification -

-- (1) Voluntary Procedures- If the Secretary finds, upon notification under subsection (a) or otherwise, that any article of food is adulterated or misbranded when introduced into or while held for sale (whether or not the first sale) after shipment in interstate commerce and there is a reasonable probability that such article, if consumed, would present a threat to public health, as determined by the Secretary, the Secretary shall provide the appropriate persons (including the manufacturers, importers, distributors, or retailers) with an opportunity to-

-- (a) cease distribution of such article;

-- (b) notify all persons

-(i) producing, manufacturing, packing, processing, preparing, treating, packaging, distributing, or holding such article; or

-(ii) to which such article has been distributed, transported, or sold, to immediately cease distribution of such article;

-(c) recall such article;

-- (d) provide, in consultation with the Secretary, notice to consumers to whom such article was, or may have been, distributed; or - (e) take any combination of the above measures, as appropriate in the circumstances. - (2) Pre-hearing Order To Cease Distribution And Give Notice If such person refuses to or does not voluntary cease distribution, make notification, recall such article, or provide notice to consumers, as applicable, within the time and in the manner prescribed by the Secretary, the Secretary shall, by order, require, as the Secretary deems necessary, such person to- -
+- (a) VOLUNTARY PROCEDURES-If the Secretary finds, upon notification under subsection (a) or otherwise, that any article of food is adulterated or misbranded when introduced into or while held for sale (whether or not the first sale) after shipment in interstate commerce and there is a reasonable probability that such article, if consumed, would present a threat to public health, as determined by the Secretary, the Secretary shall provide the appropriate persons (including the manufacturers, importers, distributors, or retailers) with an opportunity to- - (i) cease distribution of such article; - (ii) notify all persons- - (aa) producing, manufacturing, packing, processing, preparing, treating, packaging, distributing, or holding such article; or - (bb) to which such article has been distributed, transported, or sold, to immediately cease the distribution of such article; - (iii)recall such article; - (iv)provide, in consultation with the Secretary, notice to consumers to whom such article was, or may have been, distributed; or - (v) take any combination of the above measures, as appropriate in the circumstances. - (b) PRE-HEARING ORDER TO CEASE DISTRIBUTION AND GIVE NOTICE-If such person refuses to or does not voluntarily cease distribution, make notification, recall such article, or provide notice to consumers, as applicable, within the time and in the manner prescribed by the Secretary, the Secretary shall, by order, require, as the Secretary deems necessary, such person to-

-(a) immediately cease distribution of such article,

-- (b) immediately notify all persons - (i) producing, manufacturing, packing, processing, preparing, treating, packaging, distributing, or holding such article, or - (ii) to which such article has been distributed, transported, or sold, to immediately cease distribution of such article; or - (c) immediately take the actions specified in both subparagraphs (a) and(b). - (3) Notification of Consumers By Secretary.
-The Secretary shall, he deems necessary, provide notice to consumers to whom such article was, or may have been, distributed. - (C) Hearing On Order.
-The Secretary shall provide any person subject to an order under subsection (b) with an opportunity for a hearing, to be held as soon as possible but not later than 2 days after the issuance of the order, on the actions required by the order and on why the article that is the subject of the order should not be recalled. - (D) Post Hearing Recall Order - - (1) Amendment of Order.
-If, after providing opportunity for a hearing under subsection (c), the Secretary determines that there is a reasonable probability that the article that is the subject of an order under subsection (b), if consumed, presents a threat to public health, the Secretary, as he deems necessary, may - (a) amend the order to require recall of such article or other appropriate action; - (b) specify a timetable in which the recall shall occur;
+- (i) immediately cease distribution of such articles; - (ii) immediately notify all persons- - (aa) producing, manufacturing, packing, processing, preparing, treating, packaging, distributing, or holding such article; or - (bb) to which such article has been distributed, transported, or sold, to immediately cease distribution of such article; or - (cc) immediately take the actions specified in both subparagraphs (2)(a) and (2) (b). - (c) NOTIFICATION OF CONSUMERS BY SECRETARY-The Secretary shall, as the Secretary deems necessary, provide notice to consumers to whom such article was, or may have been, distributed. - (d) HEARING ON ORDER-The Secretary shall provide any person subject to an order under subsection (b) with an opportunity for a hearing, to be held as soon as possible but not later than 2 days after the issuance of the order, on the actions required by the order and on why the article that is the subject of the order should not be recalled.